KaiChuuu/Halo-3-Favourites-Remake/README.md

 ### The whole Website is Mobile Compatable

-Here are some examples from the website,
+Some examples from the website,